 Consider: Advising on point of referral the importance of this lifestyle approach for their own well-being and giving out the RCS Edinburgh leaflet to reinforce this message.

-Benefits for GPs and teams: Reduced inpatient stay, drug costs, appointments and visits.
+Benefits to health professionals: Reduced inpatient stay, drug costs, appointments and visits.

 Updated September 2019

 Chapter 14 - Surgery & Exercise - Factsheet - download